• Skip to primary navigation

 Jump to Recipe Print Recipe

-Bring these swirled together mashed gold potatoes and orange sweet potatoes to the table this Thanksgiving and wow your guests.
+Bring together different colored potatoes and sweet potatoes to bring a beautiful side dish to your table.
+Especially fun to make for Thanksgiving dinner.
+This will wow your guests.
 It's simple and easy to do, especially if you have a sous vide machine.
+Make it with any kind of potato or sweet potato.

 Presentation of food can be a big part of the enjoyment of the Thanksgiving meal.